-I know this sounds so simple, but I cannot state how important it is to read the entire recipe before you start baking and follow it exactly.
-I have caught myself being soft with my techniques and measuring.
-I remind myself over and over the importance of following a recipe.
+I know this sounds so simple, but I cannot state how important it is to read the entire recipe before you start baking and to follow it exactly.
+I have caught myself being lax with my techniques and measuring.
+The results remind me of the importance of following the recipe.

-- Let the dough hydrate.
-One of the small but easy ways to make gluten-free pizza dough more successful is to make sure to let the finished dough rise the full 30-40 minutes.
+One of the small but easy ways to make your MinusG gluten-free pizza more successful is to make sure to let the finished dough rise the full 30-40 minutes.
 This ensures the starches are fully hydrated and you'll get a nice rise.
-This is what creates the crispy crust with a soft center bite and chew for both thick and thin crusts.
+You want that crispy crust with a soft center bite and chew?
+This is what creates that, for both thick and thin crusts!

-- Press, not rolled.
 Since there is no gluten in the dough, it won’t stretch and shrink like regular pizza dough.
 You’ll need to use your hands with a little starch (cornstarch, tapioca starch, or potato starch) sprinkled on the dough to press it out.
-Press the dough into a thick or thin even layer on a greased pizza pan or sheet of parchment if baking on a hot stone.
+Press the dough into an even layer, thick or thin, on a greased pizza pan or sheet of parchment if baking on a hot stone.
 Want to see this technique in action?
 Watch our video: How to Make our Pizza Crust Mix.

-- Top the crust while it’s rising.
 After mastering your pizza crust, let’s top it!
 Topping the dough during the rise time makes the 30-40 minutes go by quickly.
 By the time you're finished, the rise time is nearly up and its ready to pop it into the oven to bake.
 Since this pizza dough is so easy to mix up and bake, I’m sure you’ll want to try more of your favorite classic pizzas.
-Enjoy!